marcuswangweihow/FBDD/README.md

 A repository containing code and testing during my self-training of FBDD skills.

 # Frag_to_lead_4MZI
-This folder contains the data and results for a fragment to lead workflow with 4MZI using aLMMD.
+This folder contains the data and results for a fragment to lead workflow with 4MZI using aLMMD (accelerated Ligand-Mapping Molecular Dynamics).

 The entire workflow can be shown as:
 ## 🧬 Workflow Overview